Plant City Wills & Probate Lawyers

 We are ready to fight for your rights and protect your future.

 Probate is the process for winding up the affairs of a person who is deceased.
-There are several levels of probate in Florida based on the size of the estate and other factors.
 We can help you probate an estate to smoothly transfer assets to the deceased’s beneficiaries.
+Locating property, creditors and the rightful beneficiaries of the estate are all part the probate of an estate.

 2. Estate Planning